jacksund/simmate/docs/apps/badelf/quick_start.md

 directory: /path/to/folder

 # all parameters below are optional
-find_electrides: true # Whether or not to use ElectrideFinder to automatically find electrides
+find_electrides: true # Whether or not to use ElfAnalyzerToolkit to automatically find electrides
-labeled_structure_up: none # If find_electrides is false, a labeled structure with dummy atoms (see ElectrideFinder docs)
+labeled_structure_up: none # If find_electrides is false, a labeled structure with dummy atoms (see ElfAnalyzerToolkit docs)
 labeled_structure_down: none # Same as above, but for spin down system
-electride_finder_kwargs: # Settings for the ElectrideFinder.
-See ElectrideFinder docs for more info
+elf_analyzer_kwargs: # Settings for the ElfAnalyzerToolkit.
+See ElfAnalyzerToolkit docs for more info
     resolution: 0.02,
     include_lone_pairs: false,
     include_shared_features: true,